The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 This can be found in Google Analytics within Conversions > Goals > Overview.

 Once in that section, you will see an area where you can select Source/Medium.
-Simply select Source/Medium, and you’ll see your goals segmented.
+Select Source/Medium, and you’ll see your goals segmented.

 10. Page Speed